 Steve Dixon practices in the area of federal income taxation with a focus on tax litigation and controversy.
 Mr. Dixon has represented clients in trials at the U.S. Tax Court and in federal district court.
-He has also represented clients in the U.S. Court of Federal Claims and at IRS Appeals and at Exam.
-Mr. Dixon’s tax work has involved a broad range of issues, including tax accounting, basis and valuation, abandonment losses, transfer pricing, interest netting, statutes of limitations, debt-equity, and excise taxes.
+He has also represented clients in the U.S. Court of Federal Claims and at IRS Appeals and Exam.
+Mr. Dixon’s tax work has involved a broad range of issues, including basis and valuation, tax accounting, abandonment losses, transfer pricing, interest netting, statutes of limitations, debt-equity, and excise taxes.
 He advises clients on privilege and work-product issues and litigation strategy.
 He has also worked on state tax controversies and on several appellate briefs.

-Mr. Dixon has spoken at TEI and at the NYU Institute of Federal Taxation.
+Mr. Dixon regularly presents at TEI and has spoken at the NYU Institute of Federal Taxation.
 He has co-authored articles in the Journal of Taxation and other publications and contributes to the firm's Tax Appellate Blog.

 - Hewlett-Packard Co. v.
 Comm'r, Nos.
 14-73047, 14-73048.
 Represent taxpayer in the appeal of an adverse U.S. Tax Court decision to the U.S. Court of Appeals for the Ninth Circuit.
 The appeal involves a debt-equity recharacterization of a financing transaction involving foreign tax credits and the disallowance of capital losses associated with the transaction.

 - Lockheed Martin Corp. v.
 United States, D. Md.
 Dkt.
 8:12-cv-3725-DKC.
 Represent taxpayer in litigation involving R&E credit claimed for aerospace prototypes and the interaction between section 199 and the extraterritorial income exclusion.